bartorzech2/qboard/QtScriptBindings/README.txt

 ========================================================================
 NOTES:

-i distribute this code but did not write it. i cannot offer support for any of it.
+i distribute this code but did not write most of it (only the "extra stuff" listed above). i cannot offer support for any parts i didn't write.

 As of this writing (Sept 13, 2008) i have only tried a few of the JS bindings.
 The ones i tried seemed to mostly work as expected, but some